sean-levvel/aws-sa-associate-saac02/README.md

 - many records with the same name
 - aims to improve availability by allowing a more active, active approach to DNS.
 - ![Alt text](/screenshots/MultiValueRouting.jpg?raw=true "Multi Value Routing")

+## Weighted Routing
+- Weighted routing lets you associate multiple resources with a single domain name (catagram.io) and choose how much traffic is routed to each resource.
+This can be useful for a variety of purposes, including load balancing and testing new versions of software.
+- can be combined with health checks

+## Latency Based routing
+- use latency-based routing when optimising for performance and user experience.
+- latency-based routing supports one record with the same name in each aws region
+- the record returned is the one wich offers the lowest estimated latency and is healthy

+## Geolocation Routing
+- the location of customers and resources are used for routing
+- us state, country, coninent, or default
+- ip check verify the location of the user
+- only revelant location records
+- ideal for restricting content
+    - regional restrictions, language specific content, or load balancing accross regional endpoints

+## Geoproximity
+- Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
+A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.
+- aims to calculate the distance between a record and a customer
+- benifits
+    - can define a + or - bias
+    - routing is distance based including bias

+## interoperability
+- This lesson details how Route53 provides Registrar and DNS Hosting features and steps through architectures where it is used for BOTH, or only one of those functions - and how it integrates with other registrars or DNS hosting.
+- r53 normally has 2 jobs - domain registrar and domain hosting
+- allocates 3 name servers
+- creats a zone file
+- communicates with the registry of the TLD

+# Relational Database Service (RDS)